CRWayman/Principal-Component-Analysis/README.md

 # Principal-Component-Analysis
-Scripts and data sets showing an example of the application of principal component analysis as a clustering technique in data analysis.
+Scripts and data sets showing an example of the application of principal component analysis.